zentuit/unity3d-store/README.md

 We want you!

-Fork -> Clone -> Implement -> Test -> Pull-Request.
+Fork -> Clone -> Implement -> Insert Comments -> Test -> Pull-Request.

 We have great RESPECT for contributors.

+Code Documentation
+---

+android-store follows strict code documentation conventions.
+If you would like to contribute please read our [Documentation Guidelines](https://github.com/soomla/unity3d-store/blob/master/documentation.md) and follow them.
+Clear, consistent  comments will make our code easy to understand.

 SOOMLA, Elsewhere ...
 ---